All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 nikhil-82LJQZGwW5o-unsplash.jpg

-Pepsi: tonic for the stomach that challenged Coca-Cola
+Pepsi: a stomach tonic that challenged Coca-Cola

 Five years later, Bradham renamed the drink to Pepsi-Cola, combining the words dyspepsia (indigestion) and “cola.”
 He positioned it as a remedy “for health, energy, and digestion” — a kind of pharmacy elixir that could be consumed daily.